 Some special guests have autographing and photo sessions that can be purchased.
-These will be made available on the NYCC website and can be bought either at the con or in advance.
+These are available on the NYCC website and can be bought either at the con or in advance.
 I recommend buying anything you want in advance.
 Keep in mind, not all of the guests attending NYCC will have these sessions.

-When the sales go live, there will be more instructions for you.
+There are more instructions for you when you go to purchase.
 For photo ops, you are generally instructed to pick an appointment time, and then to show up around 15 minutes prior to the time.
 For autographs, you will have to check the guest’s schedule in the autographing area when you arrive.

 Look at the Maps